qwertie/btree-typescript/readme.md

 Version history
 ---------------

+### v1.5.0 ###

+- Added `BTree.diffAgainst` method (PR #16)
+- Added `simpleComparator` function (PR #15)
+- Improved `defaultComparator` (PR #15) to support edge cases better.
+Most notably, heterogenous key types will no longer cause trouble such as failure to find keys that are, in fact, present in the tree. `BTree` is slightly slower using the new default comparator, but the benchmarks above have not been refreshed.
+For maximum performance, use `simpleComparator` or a custom comparator as the second constructor parameter.
+The simplest possible comparator is `(a, b) => a - b`, which works for finite numbers only.

 ### v1.4.0 ###

 - Now built as CommonJS module instead of UMD module, for better compatibility with webpack.
 No semantic change.